 Current tax assets and liabilities are measured at the amount expected to be recovered from or

-(either in other comprehensive income or in equity).
-Management periodically evaluates positions
+loss (either in other comprehensive income or in equity).
+Management periodically evaluates

-taken in the tax returns with respect to situations in which applicable tax regulations are subject
+positions taken in the tax returns with respect to situations in which applicable tax regulations

 Deferred Tax

-of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting
+bases of assets and liabilities and their carrying amounts for financial reporting purposes at the

-unused tax credits (MAT Credit Entitlement) and any unused tax losses.
-Deferred tax assets are
+of unused tax credits (MAT Credit Entitlement) and any unused tax losses.
+Deferred tax assets

-recognised to the extent that it is probable that taxable profit will be available against which the
+are recognised to the extent that it is probable that taxable profit will be available against which

-deductible temporary differences, and the carry forward of unused tax credits and unused tax
+the deductible temporary differences, and the carry forward of unused tax credits and unused

 The carrying amount of deferred tax assets is reviewed at each reporting date and reduced to the

-of the deferred tax asset to be utilised.
-Unrecognised deferred tax assets are re-assessed at each
+part of the deferred tax asset to be utilised.
+Unrecognised deferred tax assets are re-assessed at

-reporting date and are recognised to the extent that it has become probable that future taxable
+each reporting date and are recognised to the extent that it has become probable that future

 Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the